the-cm-collective/k1s/docs/storage.md

 ## Storage (PV-lite)

 Use `spec.storage` to declare named persistent volumes for an app.
-The controller creates a Docker named volume per entry and mounts it into the container.
+The controller creates a container‑engine named volume per entry and mounts it into the container.

 ### Spec